mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:10:52 If you look at, they have a sort of a statement breakdown of like, here's how much we spend on hosting, how much we spend on CDN and Bitwarden and all these different things and how it breaks down.

-00:11:00 It turns out, Brian, 2.5 cents per user will fund Macedon.
+00:11:00 It turns out, Brian, 2.5 cents per user will fund Mastodon.

 00:11:05 - That's awesome. - Wow.